Physics-Informed Convolutional Transformer for Predicting Volatility Surface: Methods

 We propose a novel PI-ConvTF architecture, as shown in Figure \ref{fig:PI-ConvTF}, based on the PINN and ConvTF models.
 In Figure \ref{fig:PI-ConvTF}, $\sigma_{pred}$ denotes the prediction of the volatility surface on the $(n+1)^{th}$ day generated by ConvTF.
 The prediction is then combined with the true data on the $(n+1)^{th}$ day observed from the market $[\tau_{n+1}; S_{n+1}; r_{n+1}; K_{n+1}] \in \textbf{R}^{4 \times 20 \times 20}$, where each component denotes the matrix of the values of \textit{time to maturity}, \textit{underlying asset price}, \textit{risk-free interest rate}, and \textit{strike price}.
 The matrix $C_{eval}$ is computed as follows:

 for $1 \leq i,j \leq 20$, where $\Phi$ is the cumulative distribution function of the normal distribution and

 Note that \eqref{e:piconvtf1} and \eqref{e:piconvtf2} denote the solutions of the traditional Black-Scholes equation with the hypothesis of constant volatility \citep{black1973the}.
-In our case, we evaluate the call option price for each maturity and strike pair derived from the volatility values predicted by ConvTF.
-The reason behind this approach is that, in reality, implied volatility data per maturity and strike pair is often inferred through \eqref{e:piconvtf1} and \eqref{e:piconvtf2}, and the observed market price of the corresponding call option.
-Specifically, practitioners use the explicit solution of the Black-Scholes equation to inversely compute the implied volatility for a given option price, maturity, and strike price.
+In our study, we compute the call option price for each maturity-strike pair using the volatility values predicted by ConvTF.
+This approach is rooted in the real-world practice where implied volatility for each maturity-strike pair is often determined based on equations \eqref{e:piconvtf1} and \eqref{e:piconvtf2} and the observed market price of the corresponding call option.
+Specifically, practitioners utilize the explicit solution of the Black-Scholes equation to reverse-calculate the implied volatility given an option price, maturity, and strike price.

 After $C_{eval}$ is computed, the objective loss function of PI-ConvTF is calculated, as shown in Figure \ref{fig:PI-ConvTF}.
 The real target volatility data of the $(n+1)^{th}$ day are denoted by $\sigma_{n+1}$ and $\lambda$ is an external hyperparameter used for the weights of the physics-informed loss.
 Gradients for the PINN loss defined as